Gabapentin Capsules or Tablets

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

-COMMON BRAND NAME(S): Active-PAC with Gabapentin, Gabarone, Neurontin
+COMMON BRAND NAME(S): Active-PAC with Gabapentin, Gabarone, Gralise, Neurontin

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to gabapentin, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to gabapentin, other medications, foods, dyes, or preservatives

 If you are directed to break the 600 or 800 mg tablets in half as part of your dose, the extra half tablet should be used for the next dose.
 If you have not used the extra half tablet within 28 days, it should be thrown away.